 And John was clothed with camel' s hair, and a leathern girdle about his loins; and he ate locusts and wild honey.
 And he preached, saying: There cometh after me one mightier than I, the latchet of whose shoes I am not worthy to stoop down and loose.
 I have baptized you with water; but he shall baptize you with the Holy Ghost."

 The ornaments can be made each day and hung one or two at a time as a countdown to Christmas or ones created in the past or purchased can be opened each day and placed on the tree.
+After the last Jesse Tree Ornament is hung on the tree, it is time to do the O Antiphons.
 Consider setting up your Christmas tree and hanging Jesse tree ornaments on it during the first week of Advent as well.
 Then change out the ornaments on Christmas Eve.

 We hope you enjoy observing Advent with the Jesse tree as much as we do.